cez026/Miseq-analysis/readme.md

 ## MiSeq Analysis for HIV Deep Sequencing Paper

-The scripts contained in this repository were used in part to produce the results found in ["Deep sequencing of protease inhibitor resistance HIV patient isolates reveals patterns of correlated mutations in gag and protease"][1].
+The scripts contained in this repository were used in part to produce some or all of the results found in ["Deep sequencing of protease inhibitor resistance HIV patient isolates reveals patterns of correlated mutations in gag and protease"][1].

 ### Revisions